How to Insulate a Shed

 Consider warm-floor integrated tiles

-We now offer a warm-floor integrated tile as an optional extra on our range of sheds.
+We now offer a warm floor tiles as an optional extra on our range of sheds.
 As we mention elsewhere in this post, it may be wise to start with a good base.
 And as these tiles are made from tough ethylene vinyl acetate (EVA), they’ll help insulate your floor against heat loss.

 What you ‘ll need: